Perez Hilton: Post-MMVA 2009 incident in Toronto

 In June 2009, Hilton alleged in a video blog that he was assaulted by The Black Eyed Peas' operation manager, Polo Molina, following the 2009 MuchMusic Video Awards after party, where the group's lead vocalist, will.i.am, was DJing; Hilton reported that he was struck in the eye by Molina.
 Will.i.am also released a video statement in which he stated he had approached Hilton regarding derogatory comments made by the blogger concerning bandmate Fergie and the group's latest release The E.N.D..
-During the incident, Hilton called will.i.am a "faggot."
-Hilton later admitted in an interview with The Advocate that he originally considered using the word "nigger" instead in order to provoke a reaction from him, and it was at this point that Molina allegedly attacked Hilton.
+During the incident, Hilton called will.i.am a "faggot".
+Hilton later admitted in an interview with The Advocate that he originally considered using the word "nigger" instead to provoke a reaction from him, and it was at this point that Molina allegedly attacked Hilton.
 Will.i.am claimed the attacking party was a fan, although Molina was detained and appeared in Toronto Courthouse as a result of the incident.
 Hilton later filed a lawsuit against Molina, seeking an unspecified amount over $25,000 to cover medical costs and as compensation for the "humiliation, mental anguish, and emotional and physical distress" that Hilton suffered as a result of the attack.